ahspence53/Budget/README.md

 Title: Home Budget Tracker

-Pre-requisites: This is meant as a PWA app
+Pre-requisites: This is meant is a PWA.

 Installation: Add shortcut to desktop, windows, linux or ios